Skip to main content

 • graphics

-The graphics of "Puzzle Agent" feature a charming hand-drawn art style that evokes a quirky, cartoonish aesthetic reminiscent of newspaper comics.
-While many players appreciate the unique visuals and their fit with the game's atmosphere, some criticize the graphics for being simplistic or occasionally pixelated, which can detract from the overall experience.
-Overall, the art style is a defining feature of the game, contributing to its quirky humor and engaging narrative, despite some technical limitations.
+The graphics of "Puzzle Agent" feature a charming, hand-drawn art style that evokes a nostalgic, comic strip aesthetic, effectively complementing the game's quirky narrative and humor.
+While some players appreciate the unique visuals and their fit with the eerie atmosphere, others note that the animation can feel low-budget and occasionally pixelated, detracting from the overall experience.
+Despite these critiques, the art style remains a standout feature, contributing to the game's engaging and whimsical tone.

 • “The graphics may not be the sharpest, but they perfectly suit the game's almost chalkboard-like art style, which features some zany characters that will keep you entertained throughout.”

-• “The puzzles are also graphically unappealing - the in-game story/adventure sections give way to single static screens for each puzzle, without any moving elements (uncontrolled by the player at least) and an overall board game-type look.”
+• “The puzzles are also graphically unappealing - the in-game story/adventure sections give way to single static screens for each puzzle, without any moving elements and an overall board game-type look.”

 • humor